nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * *a.
-At any time, User chooses to toggles out of search mode.
+At any time, User chooses to toggle out of search mode.
    * *a1.
 Mycelium switches back to normal command mode.

    Use case ends.